 If a mount point is configured in both

-/etc/fstab and a unit file that
+/etc/fstab and a unit file that is stored

-will take precedence.
 If the unit file is stored below

-precedence.
+will take precedence.
 This means: native unit files take

 precedence over traditional configuration files, but this is

 superseded by the rule that configuration in

-/etc will always take precedence
+/etc will always take precedence over

 Mount files must include a [Mount] section, which carries information about the file system mount points it supervises.
 A number of options that may be used in this section are shared with other unit types.
 These options are documented in systemd.exec(5) and systemd.kill(5).
 The options specific to the [Mount] section of mount units are the following: